Public Hearings: The Sumter County Board of Education holds two budget hearings for the FY 2019-2020 budget.

 The first is at noon June 6 and the second is at 5:30 p.m.
 June 11.
 Both are held in the board room of the Sumter County Schools’ Administration Building, 100 Learning Lane.

-Budget, the 2020 SPLOST Intergovernmental Agreement, and the 2019 SPLOST Resolution at 6 p.m.
-June 6 City Hall.
+Budget Workshop: The Plains City Council holds a budget workshop to work on the 2019-2020 proposed budget at 6 p.m.
+June 6 at City Hall.
 The meeting is open to the public.

 Heirs Workshop: A free Heirs Property Workshop starts at 10 a.m.
 June 15 at Blackshear Place, 1001 Blackshear Road. he event will be held on Saturday, June 15, 2019 at Blackshear Place, 1001 Blackshear Road.
 Residents of Cordele/Crisp County, and surrounding counties are invited.
 This is a partnership with Georgia ACT, the Georgia Heirs Property Law Center, and Blackshear Place.

 Narcotics Anonymous: A 12-step group to overcome addiction meets from 7:30-8:30 p.m. every Monday and Thursday at 126 Forrest St. Practice is total abstinence, including alcohol.

 Produce Vendors Wanted: Produce vendors are needed by Downtown Americus for Lenny’s Farmers’ Market.
 For information call Qaijuan Willis 229-924-4411, ext.
 247, or email@example.com

 Free Testing: Fast, free and confidential HIV/AIDS testing available from 9 a.m.-5 p.m. week days at the Sumter County Health Department, Suite 100, at 1601 N. Martin Luther King Jr. Blvd.
 Free condoms also available.
 No appointment necessary.